Nickel Mountain Mine - Riddle Rockhounding

 Nickel Mountain in Douglas County is the only area in Oregon where garnierite and chrysoprase are produced.
-Though most land in the area is private property, the tailing pile of a closed nickel mine provides the opportunity to find limited amounts of garnierite and chrysoprase for general public.
-The site is located at Cow Creek Back County Byway 3 miles southwest of a small city of Riddle.
+Though most land in the area is private property, the tailing pile of a closed nickel mine provides the opportunity to find small amounts of garnierite and chrysoprase for the general public.

 Garnierite is a green-colored nickel ore mineral embedded within pockets of weathered ultramafic rocks.

-There are no services or camping on the site.
+There are no amenities on the site.

 Nickel Mountain Mine | Facts